Receivers for low-bandwidth optical (through-the-air) communications

 Figure 2 shows the VK7MJ Optical receiver.
 This well-proven design was devised by Mike Groth, VK7MJ, having been adapted from circuits used to detect low-level emissions in nuclear medicine.

 Before we get to the photodiode portion, let's examine the amplifying portion of this circuit: The input JFET, a 2N5457, is wired with the BC179 as a cascode amplifier.
-This configuration greatly reduces the Miller Effect (where the gate-drain capacitance is multiplied due to the voltage swing of the drain) by having BC179 respond to the varying drain current of the JFET - and it provides a significant amount of gain as well.
+This configuration greatly reduces the Miller Effect (where the gate-drain capacitance of Q1 is multiplied due to the voltage swing of its drain) by having BC179 respond to the varying drain current of the JFET instead - and the cascode configuration provides a significant amount of gain as well.
 The output of the BC179 is buffered by the BC109, wired as a high-impedance bootstrap circuit, which is further buffered prior to the output, by a source-follower circuit using an MPF102.

 The biggest difference between this and the original K3PGP circuit is the addition of a negative feedback path from the output to the input.
-The addition of this path creates a Transimpedance amplifier, that is, the amplifier to responds more to the current being output by the photodiode rather than the voltage and in doing this, the swamping effects of the capacitance on a changing voltage are effectively reduced: Any voltage change from the photodiode is amplified and countered by a sample of the inverted output fed back into the photodiode-JFET gate junction through Rf, the feedback resistor.
-To maintain amplifier stability, a small amount of feedback capacitance, Cf, is added to counter the photodiode's own capacitance.
+The addition of this path creates a Transimpedance amplifier - that is, the amplifier to responds mostly to the current being output by the photodiode rather than the voltage and in doing this the swamping effects of the capacitance on a changing voltage are effectively reduced: Any voltage change from the photodiode is amplified and countered by a sample of the inverted output fed back into the photodiode-JFET gate junction through Rf, the feedback resistor.
+To maintain amplifier stability a small amount of feedback capacitance, Cf, is added to counter the photodiode's own capacitance.

-By virtue of this (mostly) "current-only" response the frequency response of this circuit can be much better than the K3PGP circuit in Figure 1.
-This improvement in frequency response is not without costs, however: The addition of the feedback circuit and the effectively paralleled resistances decrease the sensitivity of this receiver as compared with the K3PGP circuit, not only by the addition of noise sources from the added components, but by a reduction of the amount of signal from the photodiode itself, further dropping already-weak photon-induced currents farther down into the noise floor of the active and passive components.
+By virtue of this (mostly) "current-only" response the frequency response of this circuit can be much better than the K3PGP circuit in Figure 1, but this improvement in frequency response is not without costs: The addition of the feedback circuit and the effectively paralleled resistances decrease the sensitivity of this receiver as compared with the K3PGP circuit, not only by the addition of noise sources from the added components, but by a reduction of the amount of signal from the photodiode itself, further dropping already-weak photon-induced currents farther down into the noise floor of the active and passive components.

 An additional feature of the VK7MJ circuit is the application of reverse bias on the photodiode.
 In this circuit, about 5 volts of reverse bias is applied, effectively reducing the photodiode's capacitance from around 75pF (for an unbiased diode) to something in the area of 20-30pF.
-This has the expected effect of improving the bandwidth as well, thus reducing the required amount of negative feedback that would be required to accomplish the same amount of bandwidth improvement, thereby improving the amplifier's low-noise performance.
-One caveat of the addition of reverse bias is that it has the potential to increase Shot noise - but this is a rather minor penalty at voice frequencies, as it turns out, and only seems to be a significant factor at very low audio (<200 Hz) frequencies.
+This capacitance reduction has the expected effect of improving the bandwidth, thus reducing the required amount of negative feedback that would be required to accomplish the same amount of bandwidth improvement, thereby improving the amplifier's low-noise performance - particularly at higher frequencies.
+One caveat of the addition of reverse bias is that it has the potential to increase Shot noise (among other noise sources) due to leakage currents through the diode - but this is a rather minor penalty at voice frequencies, as it turns out, and only seems to be a significant factor at very low (<200 Hz) audio frequencies.

-Note that noise performance may be improved by increasing the value of Rf (consisting of R3 and R4 on the schematic) the feedback resistor - at the cost of a reduction of bandwidth.
-This circuit shown does not have sufficient gain to allow effective use of a feedback resistor more than 50-60 megohms or so, so further increases in this resistance will not necessarily improve performance.
-Note that below the "gain limit" imposed by the maximum value of Rf (and the noise floor of the devices) that S/N will increase.
-For example, as noted by Yves, F1AVY, increasing Rf from 10 Megohms to 40 Meg will cause a fourfold increase in signal but only a doubling of the noise, resulting in a net doubling of the signal-noise voltage ratio, but all of this is at the expense of reducing the bandwidth.
+Note that noise performance and gain may be improved by increasing the value of Rf (consisting of R3 and R4 on the schematic) the feedback resistor - at the cost of a reduction of bandwidth.
+This particular circuit does not have sufficient gain to allow effective use of a feedback resistor of more than 50-60 megohms so further increases beyond this resistance will not necessarily improve performance, but below this effective "gain limit" imposed by the maximum value of Rf (and the noise floor of the devices) that S/N will increase.
+As noted in a message board comment by Yves, F1AVY, increasing Rf from 10 Megohms to 40 Meg will cause a four-fold increase in signal, but only a doubling of the noise resulting in a net doubling of the signal-noise voltage ratio - and all of this is at the expense of reducing the bandwidth!

-As can be seen in Figure 2 there another variation of the circuit, notably the "daylight" alternative circuit.
-This modification allows the circuit to operate under higher ambient light conditions by capacitively isolating the DC response of the photodiode from the rest of the circuit.
-Were this AC coupling not done, a combination of the increasing photoconductivity of the photodiode (in response to the higher light levels) and the higher photovoltaic output would saturate the amplifier stages fairly easily, causing them to slam to a power supply rail.
-The addition of this "daylight" circuit does have inferior nighttime performance as compared to the DC-coupled circuit, mostly owing to the addition of another 10 Megohm resistor across the photodiode: It should be noted that this resistor causes further attenuation of the photodiode's output (dropping it further into the JFET's intrinsic noise level ) and is, itself, a potential source of thermal noise.
+As can be seen in Figure 2 there is another variation of the circuit intended for daylight operation and this modification allows the circuit to operate under higher ambient light conditions by capacitively isolating the DC components of the photodiode from the rest of the circuit.
+Were this AC coupling not done, a combination of the increasing photoconductivity of the photodiode (in response to the higher light levels) and the higher photovoltaic output could saturate the amplifier stages fairly easily, causing them to slam to a power supply rail.
+The use of this "daylight" modification does result in inferior nighttime performance as compared to the DC-coupled circuit, mostly owing to the addition of another 10 Megohm resistor across the photodiode: It should be noted that this resistor causes further attenuation of the photodiode's output (dropping it further into the JFET's intrinsic noise level ) and is, itself, a potential source of thermal noise.
 When used in daylight, however, it is likely that the limiting factor for the apparent system sensitivity will be the fact that the distant transmitter will be in a sea of noise - also known as daylight!

 For a more-detailed discussion of this circuit, see the "Modulated Light DX Receiver Circuitry" page.